Connect with others who understand.

 • Gelsolin

-These genes are often passed down within families, although not everyone with the gene develops symptoms of amyloidosis.
-If you have a family history of the disease — that is, if you have parents, grandparents, or siblings with hereditary amyloidosis — you may have an increased chance of developing amyloidosis as well.
-Genetic testing can help you learn whether you have these gene mutations.
+These gene variations are often inherited, but not everyone with a mutation will develop amyloidosis.
+If you have a family history of the disease — that is, if you have parents, grandparents, or siblings with hereditary amyloidosis — your risk may be higher.
+Genetic testing can reveal whether you carry these mutations.

-If you have a gene mutation connected to amyloidosis, it is possible to pass this gene down to your children.
-Each of your children will have a 50 percent chance of getting the gene that causes hereditary amyloidosis if you have it, although they may never develop symptoms.
+If you have a gene mutation connected to amyloidosis, each of your children has a 50 percent chance of getting the gene that causes hereditary amyloidosis if you have it, although they may never develop symptoms.

 Age